 - Windscreen and window glass damage

 - Your choice of repairer.

-Offering a higher level of cover than the first two policies, Comprehensive Car Insurance covers accidental loss or damage, fire, theft, vandalism, hail, storm or flood damage.
+Offering a higher level of cover than the last 2 policies, Comprehensive car insurance covers accidental loss or damage, fire, theft, vandalism, hail, storm or flood damage.
 It also provides $20 million of liability cover when you damage someone else’s car.